iPROS Urban Planning

 Free membership registration

-This is a case study of photocatalytic treatment for factory exterior walls.
+This is a case study of photocatalytic application in a food factory interior (mold prevention and antibacterial).

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)